jonzarecki/openai-deep-research-mcp/docs/examples.md

 # Usage Examples

 A few short examples using the tools provided by the server.
+Environment variables are used to configure the model, system prompt and tools.

 ```python
 from deep_research_mcp import search_papers, get_paper_summary, research_summary